TheoLee021/DATreeMap-Test/README.md

 ---

-This project is an educational web application utilizing Geographic Information Systems to visualize and manage tree data across the De Anza campus.
+This project is a web application utilizing Geographic Information Systems to visualize and manage tree data across the De Anza campus.